FizzyGalacticus/Project-2/README.md

 	Dustin D.
 	Eric P.

-## Description:
+## Description
 	In this project, you will implement a C++ library that we will call CPS, short for "C++ to PostScript."
 CPS will allow its user to specify drawings at a high level of abstraction, and output the drawings as PostScript.
-CPS consists of:
+CPS consists of

 	* A **shape language** that allows basic shapes such as squares, circles, and polygons to be defined, rotated and scaled versions, and aggregate shapes, for example a vertical "stack".